purescript-contrib/setup-purescript/README.md

 Each tool can accept one of the following:
 - a semantic version (only exact versions currently supported)
-- the string `"latest"`, which represents the latest non-prerelease version
+- the string `"latest"`, which represents the latest version that uses major, minor, and patch, but will omit versions using pre-release identifiers or build metadata
-- the string `"unstable"`, which represents the latest version (pre-release or not)
+- the string `"unstable"`, which represents the latest version no matter what it is (i.e. pre-release identifiers and build metadata are not considered).

 Tools that are not installed by default must be specified this way to be included in the toolchain.